JayWhite2357/JayWhite2357.github.io/research.md

 #### Talks/Conferences
 * Macaulay2 Workshop and Conference at Cleveland State University, May 2020\
-*Worked on a package that does fast computations on monomial ideals.*
+*Worked on "MonomialIntegerPrograms", which does faster computations on monomial ideals.*
 * Joint Mathematics Meetings, Denver, CO, January 2020\
 *Talk: Maximum Betti Numbers when fixing partial data about Hilbert functions.*
 * Algebra Seminar, University of Kentucky, February 2019\